cloudxabide/devops/README.md

 Expect this to change quite frequently, and quite significantly initially (Winter of 2018/2019).

 WARNING !
 WARNING !
 WARNING...
 I'll say this again, I am just learning how to do this stuff on Mac
-  - use caution if you follow my guide here.
+  - as with anything you find on the Interwebs, you should be cautious if you deploy anything from my guide here.